dafny-lang/dafny/docs/DafnyRef/Attributes.md

 adding the latest version of the Moq library to the .csproj file before generating the binary.

-Not all Dafny postconditions can be translated to calls in Moq - below is the grammar for postconditions that are supported (`S` is the start symbol, `EXPR` stands for an arbitrary Dafny expression, and `ID` stands for variable/method/type identifiers):
+Not all Dafny postconditions can be successfully compiled - below is the grammar for postconditions that are supported (`S` is the start symbol, `EXPR` stands for an arbitrary Dafny expression, and `ID` stands for variable/method/type identifiers):